heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

 At the bottom of this diagram is the hypothetical camera position (i.e. position of the camera capturing the image).
 Moving upwards from the camera, we see a sort of 'nearest floor' marker, which corresponds to the bottom-most part of the original image (i.e. the closest visible part of the floor).
 Then we see the ball, and then eventually the far wall.
 From this diagram, we also see a kind of triangular shape enclosing the scene, and this corresponds to the **FOV** of the camera.

-### Object world angle
+### World angle

-To determine the world coordinates of an object, we need to figure out the angle to it (θ<sub>world</sub>), which we derive from it's position _in the image_.
+To determine the world coordinates of a point (or object) in the image, we need to figure out the angle to it (θ<sub>world</sub>), which we derive from it's position _in the image_.
 We make the assumption that the image is formed as though the scene is projected onto an image plane that exists in 3D space between the 'viewing position' and the scene:

 <p align="center">
   <img src="fov_image_plane_diagram.svg" alt="Image relating object world angle to a position on the image plane">